Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.8.md

 - Revision no longer soft locks with Gordon Quick disappearing after retrieving the Dragon Tooth Sword ROM if he had been randomized somewhere outside of the Compound map.
 - Split clothing randomization out of the "Memes" configuration option into a new "Fashion" option, under the "Visuals" settings menu.
 - Save points are indicated in their highlight info when playing with Fixed Saves.
+- Bodies that the player carries are now visible in third person and fixed camera perspectives.
 </details>